VonHeikemen/lsp-zero.nvim/README.md

 When `require('lsp-zero')` is called this is what happens:

 * lsp-zero makes sure the configuration provided by [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) is applied to every language server configured by `nvim-lspconfig`.
 * Sets up a "backup" configuration for the "essential" options in nvim-cmp.
-So autocomplation can work even if forgets something important.
+So autocomplation can work even if the user forgets something important.
 * Reserves a space for the signcolumn.
 * Adds border to floating windows on diagnostics, the documentation window of the hover handler and signature help handler.